 Sotheby’s began their content-to-commerce journey to become a company that delivers digital experiences and digital transactional capabilities across all of its channels in a more seamless fashion.
 Central to that need, they discovered they had great content but it was not being leveraged digitally.
 Their systems were set up to enable print media and print collateral first.
 One large challenge was their legacy CMS.
 It had many hard-coded templates that didn’t serve the ever-evolving digital needs of content producers to tell stories and get people excited about the auction pieces.

 The auction space that Sotheby’s is in provides a unique content need compared to that of Mattress Firm.
 There are two separate personas with different goals that Sotheby’s has to interact with and engage—the buyer and the seller.
 To address these different audiences, their content-management solution had to be flexible and adaptable in order to enable a typical content-to-commerce funnel to function for the unique personas.

 Sotheby’s partnered with Brightspot to build a new highly engaging user experience by delivering vivid images, powerful search, compelling stories and video content.
 We worked together to build a storytelling toolkit—a system of modules and interconnecting templates that enables talented video and content producers to let the content determine the layout.
 Where they were once thinking print-first, Sotheby’s content creation process is now about creating amazing digital experiences first.

-To learn more about how Mattress Firm and Sotheby’s approach to content in their strategies, sign up for our on-demand webina via the form below.
+To learn more about how Mattress Firm and Sotheby’s approach to content in their strategies, watch our on-demand webinar below.